 ACF may elect not to fund applicants with management or financial problems that would indicate an inability to successfully complete the proposed project.
+In addition, ACF may elect to not allow a prime recipient to subaward if there is any indication that they are unable to properly monitor and manage subrecipients.

 Applications may be funded in whole or in part.
 Successful applicants may be funded at an amount lower than that requested.

 As required by the RHY Act, priority for funding shall be given to public and private entities with experience in providing services to runaway, homeless, or street youth.
-Eligible applicants will be assessed on how well they sufficiently demonstrated and substantiated that they have experience in providing services to runaway, homeless, or street youth.
+Eligible applicants will be assessed on how well they sufficiently demonstrate and substantiate their experience in providing services to runaway, homeless, or street youth.
 Applicants should refer to Section IV.2.
 Content and Form of Application Submission, The Project Description, Approach, Organizational Capacity.